melissakocourek/liri-node-app/README.md

 ## Overview

-LIRI is like iPhone's SIRI.
-However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI is a command line node app that takes in parameters and gives data in return.

 This is a command line app that queries the spotify API, OMDB API and Bands in Town API and neatly returns to users information about their requested film, band, or movie.

 ## What Each Command Does